filthynobleman/slime-manifold/README.md

 ### Compilation
 To compile the source code please execute the following commands:
 ```
     mkdir build
     cmake ..
     cmake --build .
 ```

 ## Execution
-The compilation process will generate an executable `Slime3D.exe` in the directory `Debug/` inside the build directory.
+The compilation process will generate an executable `Slime3D.exe` in the directory `Debug\` inside the build directory.
 The program can then be executed by typing
 ```
-    Debug\Slime3D.exe
+    .\Debug\Slime3D.exe
 ```
 from the build directory.